DraftKings promo code: Claim $200 in bonus bets for UFC 326, Holloway vs. Oliveira 2 in Las Vegas on Saturday

 UFC 326 betting preview

-Most rematches don't take a decade to come together, but both went their separate ways toward historic UFC careers after their 2015 bout, with Holloway mostly fighting as a featherweight and Oliveira as a lightweight.
-Both are former champions, and Saturday's fight will take place as a lightweight main event.
-Holloway defeated Oliveira via TKO following a shoulder injury stoppage when they fought as featherweights in 2015.
-Oliveira, 36, has 24 career UFC victories with Holloway, 34, at 23 wins.
-For their professional careers, Oliveira is 36-11 while Holloway is 27-8.
+Max Holloway and Charles Oliveira are both significantly different fighters today than they were when they met in August 2015 on a UFC Fight Night card.
+Now, as the main event of a numbered fight, both have a decade-plus of UFC experience to fall back on.
+Oliveira, 36, is tied for the second-most wins in UFC history at 24, while Holloway, 34, would join that tie if he wins his 24th career bout on Saturday.
+Both are current record holders, with Holloway landing the most significant strikes (3,655) and total strikes (3,907) in UFC history, while Oliveira has the most finishes (21) and submissions (17) in UFC history.

-Holloway is fighting as the unofficial "BMF" champion, a title he won at UFC 300 over Justin Gaethje in April 2024 and defended in an unanimous decision win over Dustin Poirier in July at UFC 318 in Poirier's retirement match.
-Holloway is 4-1 over his last five fights, with the loss coming to Ilia Topuria for the UFC featherweight title in October 2024.
-Oliveira also has a recent defeat to Topuria, losing for the lightweight title in June, but he is coming off a submission win over Mateusz Gamrot in October.
-After an 11-fight winning streak from Jan.
-2018 to Oct.
-2022, Oliveira is 3-3 over his last six fights.
+These stats showcase their vastly different fight styles as well.
+Holloway looks to stand and strike, while Oliveira tries to wrestle his opponents down to submissions.
+Whichever veteran fighter better controls the fight's style will hold a significant advantage.
+Their first fight in 2015 had a fluky ending, with Holloway winning by TKO in the first round following an Oliveira shoulder injury.
+All-time, Holloway is 23-8 in the UFC, while Oliveira is 24-11 in the promotion.

 For UFC betting, Holloway is the -230 favorite with Oliveira as the +175 underdog in the latest UFC 326 odds at DraftKings.
-For method of victory betting, Holloway is +175 to win by KO/TKO/DQ and +185 to win by decision.
-Three of his last four fights have ended by KO/TKO/DQ, but the eight fights before then went to decision.
-Oliveira is more likely to seek the submission, based on his odds and history.
-Oliveira is +320 to win by submission and three of his last five wins have come by submission.
-Before Holloway vs. Oliveira 2, Saturday's card showcases a top 10-ranked middleweight bout with No. 7 Caio Borralho vs. No. 8 Redien de Ridder.
-Borralho is the -298 favorite with de Ridder at +240 odds.
+Their stylistic differences are displayed in the method of victory betting odds.
+Holloway is +150 to win by KO/TKO/DQ and +240 to win by decision.
+Of his last 12 fights, nine have ended by decision and three by KO/TKO/DQ.
+However, Oliveira is +330 to win by submission, and three of his last five wins have come via submission.
+Saturday has another matchup of top 10 fighters in their division, though, with a middleweight bout between No. 7 Caio Borralho vs. No. 8 Redien de Ridder.
+Borralho, who is 17-2 as a professional, is the -250 favorite with de Ridder a +205 underdog.
 Bet on UFC 326 at DraftKings Sportsbook, where new users get $200 in bonus bets if your first $5 bet wins:

 Responsible Gaming at DraftKings